 He knew it takes just one to shift the conflict to be innovative – that’s how Spiral Impact works.
 One person can change the dynamics.

-When Frick was ready — and the appropriate opening appeared, he calmly asked Mac, “For how long shall we not talk?”
+When Frick was ready — and the appropriate opening appeared, he calmly asked Frack, “For how long shall we not talk?”

-Mac reacted back initially, “After what you did!”
+Frack reacted back initially, “After what you did?!”

-Frick spiraled again curiously asking, “What was your experience?”
+Frick, calmly from center, spiraled again curiously asking, “What was your experience, how did you see the incident?”

-They both realized they shared an event, but each of their experience of what actually happened was very different.
+They both realized they shared an event, but each of their experiences of what actually happened was very different.
+Frick, continued to ask more questions and listening without interjecting his viewpoint.

 Adding in another principle of Spiral Impact, Frick revisited the team’s intention, “We want to create the best widget and enjoy our team in the process.
 When we aren’t talking we have no hope of that.
 Tell me more about what you experienced….”